top of page

 Cover game graphics I made to showcase my stills from both Red Hot and The Sisterhood — playable?
 Not at all.
 Admired?
 Absolutely.

-Both teams had a spread of ages, but RedHot’s range was something special: 27, 27, 34, 36, 38, 43, 46, 52, 60 (including crew).
 The wisdom on that team was remarkable.
-I have said this before in interviews, when you look at a lineup like that, the richness of shared experience is almost tangible.
+I have said this before in interviews.
+When you look at a lineup like that, the richness of shared experience is almost tangible.
 Every age brought a different lens.
-The 20-somethings carried raw fire and fearlessness.
-The 30s brought refined ambition and self-awareness.
-The 40s offered perspective and strategic thinking.
-The 50s and 60s grounded us with patience, calm, and the kind of experience you cannot fake.
+The twenties carried raw fire and fearlessness.
+The thirties brought refined ambition and self awareness.
+The forties offered perspective and strategic thinking.
+The fifties and sixties grounded us with patience, calm and the kind of experience you simply cannot fake.

 It was powerful.
 And freeing.